basilelt/sae601/docs/terraform.md

 ## Prerequisites

-- Proxmox server running at proxmox.basile.local
+- Proxmox server running at pve.<url>
 - Ubuntu 24.04 cloud image template for all VMs (with qemu-guest-agent installed)
 - Template Debian 12
 - Terraform installed on your local machine